Case Interview Books

 Your professional relationships are key to your professional success.

 However, don't put all your job-hunting eggs in one basket.
-Aside from your professional colleagues, your network already includes classmates, alumni networks, social contacts, your family, friends and so on.
+Aside from your professional colleagues and research advisor, your network already includes classmates, alumni networks, social contacts, your family, friends and so on.
 Think about all the different people in your network that you have any sort of relationship with.

 Job-hunting online should be only a small part of your job search, as should chasing job postings.
 Spend the bulk of your time identifying employer prospects and designing a networking plan to help you land a position in one of the organizations.
-Network with former coworkers and other professionals in your field.
+Connect and correspond with former coworkers and other professionals in your field.

-Keith Ferrazzi, the author of the "Never Eat Lunch Alone" career guide, quoted a study from Mark Granovetter that highlighted the “strength of weak ties.” -- When it comes to finding out about new jobs, information, or ideas, weak ties are generally more important than your strong ties.
+Keith Ferrazzi, the author of the "Never Eat Lunch Alone" career guide, quoted a study from Mark Granovetter that highlighted the “strength of weak ties.” -- When it comes to finding out about new jobs, information, or ideas, weak ties (=the people your contacts' contacts know) are generally more important than your strong ties (=the people you know).
 This is because many of your closest friends and contacts socialize at the same conferences, generally do the same work, and exist in roughly the same world as you do.
 Strong ties often know the information that you already know.
-Weak ties, however, occupy a different world from you.
+Weak ties, however, occupy a different world from you and can bring a wider perspective and knowledge base.

 Social Networking